 The following table summarizes basic physical and biological characteristics of Lake Ossipee, including the milfoil infestation.
-Note that a current review of the Natural Heritage Bureau (NHB) database was requested and the results from that search are included in the table below, as well as in other key sections of this report as they may pertain to the type of species (fish, wildlife, habitat, or macrophyte).
+Note that a current review of the Natural Heritage Bureau (NHB) database was requested and the results are shown in the table below, as well as in other relevant sections of this plan.
+Historic species that showed up in past reports are retained here, even if they were not included in the current review.